-Ofcom has similarly contracted-out its enforcement powers under the Communications Act, such that ASA(B) has these powers (including in relation to the Welsh Authority) for the purpose of securing compliance with the BCAP Codes, and with any additional requirements in licences for programme services in relation to advertising:

-- a) to require a licence holder to exclude from its programme service an advertisement or to exclude it in certain circumstances (Section 325(5)(a)); - b) to require a licence holder to exclude from its service certain descriptions of advertisements and methods of advertising (whether generally or in certain circumstances) (Section 325(5)(b)).
-In respect of the additional licence requirements, such power may be exercised by ASAB only for impermissible medical advertisements;

-NB: Detailed reasons must be given for any of those actions in relation to a medicinal product advertisement and reference must be made to any remedy available in court and any time limit that must be met.
-(Human Medicines Regulations 2012 Regulation 314);

-- c) to require, from any person who to ASA(B) seems to be responsible for an advertisement, provision of evidence relating to the factual accuracy of any claim and to deem a factual claim inaccurate if such evidence is not so provided (Broadcasting Act 1990 s.4(1)(c) and 87(1)(d) and Broadcasting Act 1996 s.4(1) (c) and 43(1)(d)). - Ofcom retains these powers conferred by the Broadcasting Acts 1990 and 1996 and the Communications Act 2003: - a) to direct the broadcast of a correction or statement of findings - b) to impose a financial penalty or shorten a licence period and - c) to revoke a licence.
+- Of Com has similarly contracted-out its enforcement powers under the Communications Act, such that ASAB has these powers (including in relation to the Welsh Authority): - (a) to require a licence holder to exclude from its programme service a particular advertisement or to exclude it in particular circumstances (Section 325(5)(a)); - (b) to require a licence holder to exclude from its service certain descriptions of advertisements and methods of advertising (whether generally or in particular circumstances) (Section 325(5)(b)), such power to be exercised by ASAB only for misleading advertisements or impermissible comparative advertisements or impermissible medical advertisements; - NB: Detailed reasons must be given for any of those actions in respect of a medicinal product advertisement and reference must be made to any remedy available in court and any time limit that must be met.
+(MMAR 1994 Regulation 9); - (c) to require, from any person who to ASAB seems to be responsible for an advertisement, provision of evidence relating to the factual accuracy of any claim and to deem a factual claim inaccurate if such evidence is not so provided. - Ofcom retains these powers conferred by the Broadcasting Acts 1990 and 1996 and the Communications Act 2003: - (a) to direct the broadcast of a correction or statement of findings; - (b) to impose a financial penalty or shorten a licence period and - (c) to revoke a licence.